stevekerrick/GraphqlToTsql/docs/documentation.md

 Cursors are designed to be *opaque*, meaning that they are encoded in such a way that you can't see the raw data they're made from.
-That's partly because it's wise to hide implementation details, and partly because consumers of your API shouldn't try to create their own cursors.
+That's partly because it's wise to hide implementation details, and partly because consumers of your API shouldn't try to create their own cursor values.

 But there's no real magic to `cursors`.
-Once they're decoded they're info about the Primary Key of the row.
+Basically they store the value of the *Primary Key* for the row.

 ## Offset Paging